chinchuharris/fall2020/week06.md

 1. [lab_svm.ipynb](https://github.com/umbcdata602/fall2020/blob/master/lab_svm.ipynb) comes from Raschka's
 [ch03.ipynb](https://github.com/rasbt/python-machine-learning-book-3rd-edition/blob/master/ch03/ch03.ipynb),
 and makes it easy to experiment with hyperparameters.
 Using it to:
-    * Demonstrate and describe the most important effects of `C` on logistic regression and SVM.
+    * Demonstrate and describe the most important effects of `C` on logistic regression and the SVM.
-    * Demonstrate and describe the most important effects of `gamma` on kernel SVM.
+    * Demonstrate and describe the most important effects of `gamma` on the kernel SVM.
 2. [lab_model_evaluation.ipynb](https://github.com/umbcdata602/fall2020/blob/master/lab_model_evaluation.ipynb)
 comes from Raschka's [ch06.ipynb](https://github.com/rasbt/python-machine-learning-book-3rd-edition/blob/master/ch06/ch06.ipynb).
 In the analysis that gives rise to the ROC curve, Raschka does a couple things to reduce the dimensionality of the dataset.